 2. VMs (virtual machines)

-The elementary particle of the cloud computing universe – virtual machines were a significant improvement on bare metal.
+The elementary particles of the cloud computing universe, virtual machines were a significant improvement on bare metal.

 By partitioning off sections of physical servers to create virtual machines, public cloud providers were able to supply a rapidly scalable, flexible and cheaper service.
 To add more machines, all they needed to do was allocate more (virtual) space.